aklajnert/pytest-subprocess/README.rst

 ---------------

-You can pass a function as ``callback`` argument to the ``register_subprocess()`` method which will be executed instead the real subprocess.
+You can pass a function as ``callback`` argument to the ``register_subprocess()`` method which will be executed instead of the real subprocess.
 The callback function can raise exceptions which will be interpreted in tests as an exception raised by the subprocess.
 The fixture will pass `FakePopen` class instance into the callback function, that can be used to change the return code or modify output